 Programming language level memory models are relatively new.
-In the recent years, substantial research efforts have been invested in developing the Java Memory Model (e.g. see [1, 11, 13]).
+In the recent years, substantial research efforts have been invested in developing the Java Memory Model (e.g. see [1, 17, 19]).
 These works mostly focus on what should be the programming language level memory model for Java.

-For the .NET memory model, a formal executable specification based on Abstract State Machines has been discussed in [23].
+For the .NET memory model, a formal executable specification based on Abstract State Machines has been discussed in [30].
 In this paper, we formally present the .NET memory model in a tabular non-operational format - clearly showing which pairs of operations can be reordered.
 This makes the formal specification more accessible to system designers as well.
-Furthermore, even though our memory model specification itself is not executable (unlike [23]) we show how it can be exploited for exploring the state space of a program.
+Furthermore, even though our memory model specification itself is not executable (unlike [30]) we show how it can be exploited for exploring the state space of a program.

-As far as program verification is concerned, typically most works on multithreaded program verification are oblivious of the programming language memory model.
+As far as program verification is concerned, typically most works on multi-threaded program verification are oblivious of the programming language memory model.
 For all such works, the execution model implicitly assumed is Sequential Consistency - operations in a thread proceed in program order and any interleaving among the threads is possible.
 Integrating programming language level memory models for reasoning about programs has hardly been studied.
-In particular, our previous work [21] integrated an operational specification of the Java Memory Model for software model checking.
-Also, the work of [24] integrates an executable memory model specification for detecting data races in multi-threaded Java programs.
+In particular, our previous work [28] integrated an operational specification of the Java Memory Model for software model checking.
+Also, the work of [31] integrates an executable memory model specification for detecting data races in multi-threaded Java programs.
+This work develops executable descriptions of memory models, unlike our work.
+The work explores the Sequential Consistency memory model, even though in principle this restriction can be removed.

-Our checker verifies programs at the level of bytecodes; its state space representation has similarities with the Java Path Finder (JPF) model checker [9].
+Our checker verifies programs at the level of bytecodes; its state space representation has similarities with the Java Path Finder (JPF) model checker [15].
 However, JPF is not sensitive to Java memory model, and it implicitly considers sequential consistency as the program execution model.
-In fact, works on bytecode level formal reasoning (e.g., see [18] and the articles therein) typically have not considered the programming language level memory model.
+In fact, works on bytecode level formal reasoning (e.g., see [24] and the articles therein) typically have not considered the programming language level memory model.

-The work of [12] develops a behavioral simulator to explore program behaviors allowed by the Java memory model.
-Apart from the differences in programming language (Java and C#) there are at least two conceptual differences between our work and [12].
-First of all, their explorer works at the level of abstract operations such as read/write/lock/unlock whereas our checker operates at the lower (and more realistic) bytecode level.
+The work of [18] develops a behavioral simulator to explore program behaviors allowed by the Java memory model.
+Apart from the differences in programming language (Java and C#) there are at least two conceptual differences between our work and [18].
+First of all, their explorer works at the level of abstract operations such as read/write/lock/unlock whereas our checker operates at the bytecode level.
 Secondly, and more importantly, our tool does not only explore all program executions allowed by the .NET memory model.
 It can also suggest which barriers are to be inserted for disallowing program executions which are not sequentially consistent but are allowed by the (more relaxed) .NET memory model.
 This technique is generic and is not restricted to C#.